asciiscry3r/mksscryertower.quest/content/category/MirgorodCrimes.rst

       Someone can use 'cracked' OS or DSP and headphones or computer stereo speaker for this and damage health of the victim.

-      Can damage will, freedom, consciousness, heath.
+      Can damage will, freedom, consciousness, health.

       Describe: A method of replicating a mental state of a first subject in a second subject comprising: capturing a mental state of the first subject represented by brain activity patterns;